fourstix/Elfos-utils/README.md

   * nop.asm - No Operation - simple program that does nothing.
   * pwd.asm - Print Working Directory - prints the current directory
   * say.asm - Say 'text' - write the text string back to the output
-  * stack.asm - print the value of the Elf/OS stack pointer
+  * stack.asm - Print the value of the Elf/OS stack pointer
+  * cmd.asm - Run commands from a file.
   * make_xxx.bat - Windows batch file to assemble xxx.asm and create binary
   * bios.inc - Bios definitions from Elf/OS
   * kernel.inc - Kernel definitions from Elf/OS